Overview

 Using the Simplified Reply Method

-const inbound = new Inbound({
+const inbound = new Inbound(process.env.INBOUND_API_KEY!)

 })

-// Reply with options
+// Reply with full options and tags

 await inbound.reply(email, {